 - Yosemite Bug: With rooms, tent cabins and dormitory-style accommodations, Yosemite Bug is a rustic-style resort.
 Read guest reviews and compare prices on Yosemite Bug at Tripadvisor.

-- Yosemite View Lodge: This sprawling, motel-style place has 279 rooms and is the closest property to the park.
+- Yosemite View Lodge: This sprawling, motel-style place has 336 rooms and suites and is the closest property to the park.
 It has two swimming pools and some rooms face the Merced River.
 Compare prices and read guest reviews of it at Tripadvisor.

 Highway 140 Vacation Rentals